nastacio/viz-open-data/README.md

 - [Create an IBM Cloud API Key](https://cloud.ibm.com/iam/apikeys).
 Copy the "API key" value and paste it somewhere safe.
 It will be used later to login via command-line interface and referenced as `${IBMCLOUD_API_KEY}` in the instructions.

-- Create a "Lite" plan instance of Cognos Dashboard Embedded.
-That is a free service that gets deleted after 30 days of inactivity.
+With the IBM Cloud CLI and the API Key setup, it is time to create a "Lite" plan instance of Cognos Dashboard Embedded (that is a free service that gets deleted after 30 days of inactivity) .

+Type the following commands in a terminal:

 ```